ckalgos/FUT-Auto-Buyer/README.md

 ## Installation

 * Download the latest release from - [Latest Release](https://github.com/chithakumar13/Fifa21-AutoBuyer/releases/).
-* Add Tamper Monkey Extenstion To your Browser.
+* Add Tamper Monkey Extenstion to your Browser.
 * Navigate to Create Script -> Then to Utilities.
 * Under Utilities -> File (Import the two Scripts and Install it).
 * Installation And Demo - [Video Guide](https://www.youtube.com/watch?v=M3Jn4FI1nUw).